-- Provide staff with CPD for interventions to be run with targeted groups of children. - We have a wide range of 1-1 interventions and group interventions to support progress in key areas such as reading. - We fund breakfast and afterschool clubs of target pupils. - We subsidise educational visits, workshops and residential trips. - We fund a member of the pastoral team to provide forms of targeted interventions to enable the whole child to succeed academically, physically and mentally. - We provide 1-1 music tuition and specific resources so children have the opportunity to learn an instrument if they wish. - We provide a range of after school clubs for children from EYFS to KS2 in a range of subject areas to provide enrichment and engagement to support learning new skills.
+- Provide staff with CPD for interventions to be run with targeted groups of children. - We have a wide range of 1-1 interventions and group interventions to support progress in key areas such as reading. - We fund breakfast and afterschool clubs of target pupils. - We subsidise educational visits, workshops and residential trips. - We have a CAMHS link worker via MHST to provide targeted interventions to enable the whole child to succeed academically, physically and mentally. - We provide 1-1 music tuition and specific resources so children have the opportunity to learn an instrument if they wish. - We provide a range of after school clubs for children from EYFS to KS2 in a range of subject areas to provide enrichment and engagement to support learning new skills.